Why are you closed to unsolicited manuscript submissions?

-There are a few reasons.
-1) King Shot is something we do after work and on weekends, and there just aren't enough hours in life to consider everything that comes our way.
-2) It's important that writers we publish are as good a fit for us as they are talented.
-3) We'll find you.
+We have no staff.
+King Shot is something that Tiffany and I do after work and on weekends, and there just aren't enough hours to consider everything that comes our way.
+It's also important that the writers we publish are as good a fit for us as we are for them, and talent is only part of that.
+Our policy, unfortunately, is to not respond to unsolicited submissions.

 Can I become an intern/volunteer for KSP?